CISteefel/CrunchTope/README.md

 git clone https://gitlab.com/petsc/petsc.git --branch v3.21.6 $PETSC_DIR

+# Compilation
+For fully optimized production code, be sure to configure PETSc with "--with-debugging=0" and make sure the CrunchTope Makefile includes the -O3 flag for maximum optimization.

+FFLAGS  = -w -O3 -ffpe-trap=invalid,overflow,zero

 # RunTime
 ---> Add "H2O" to the end of the list of PRIMARY SPECIES.
 ---> Add also to each of the CONDITION blocks  "H2O  55.50843506"